Premium women’s gravel camps designed to take your riding to the next level.

 Enhance your gravel riding with us; refine your cornering and descending skills, dial in your tire pressure, learn about nutrition and recovery, and connect with other amazing gravel riders in beautiful Oregon.

-The first ever SBG Gorge was a huge success and we are busy planning for SGB Fall, as well as the 2023 SBG Gorge camp.
+The first-ever SBG Gorge and SBG Fall were both a huge success and we are busy planning the 2023 SBG camp schedule.

 What makes Special Blend unique is the blend is those glorious gravel roads, the ratio of coaches to students, and the level of service back at the hotel.
 In no other situation can I focus on only my riding.
 They take care of food, and bike things between rides, social time, and classes.
 My only job was to ride my bike and enjoy myself. -Shannon Herriges, SBG Gorge 22 camper